aqeelanwar/PEDRA/unreal_envs/readme.md

 The videos above is a walk through different environments so it helps you to pick based on your needs instead of downloading it and then looking at it.

 ## Downloading the environments
 The compressed zip file of environments can be downloaded from [here](link here).
-Once downloaded, extract the zip file into the ureal_envs folder
+Once downloaded, extract the zip file into the unreal_envs folder

 ## Environment file structure: